Dirac geometry II: Coherent cohomology: Introduction

 Since $k \simeq \mathbb{F}_p$ is a prime field, the face maps $d_0,d_1 \colon S_{k^{\otimes[1]}} \to S_{k^{\otimes[0]}}$ are equal, so the groupoid Dirac scheme $S_{k^{\otimes[-]}}$ is in fact a group Dirac scheme $G^M$ and

 is its classifying Dirac stack.
 The dual Steenrod algebra is the Hopf algebra in Dirac $k$-vector spaces corresponding to $G^M$.

-Finally, we express the method of descent, which in homotopy theory goes back to Adams~\cite{adams2}, in Dirac geometric terms.
+Finally, we express the method of descent, which goes back to Adams~\cite{adams2}, in Dirac geometric terms.
 Given a map of commutative algebras in spectra $\phi \colon k \to E$, we may form the Dirac stack

 This Dirac stack and its coherent cohomology is particularly useful if the face maps in the simplicial Dirac scheme are flat, in which case, we construct a functor